Jamaica Weather, climate and geography

 Best time to visit

 Consistently warm tropical weather ensures Jamaica is a popular destination year-round.
 On the coast, temperatures range from 22°C (72°F) and 31°C (88°F) with chilly mornings and evenings denoting winter.
+However, many people say the best time to visit is November to mid-December because of the pleasant weather and available hotel and flight deals.
 Peak season runs roughly from mid-December to mid-April when crowds swell and prices rise.
 The wettest months are May and October, but showers may occur at any time.
 Between June and November, Jamaica is prone to hurricanes.
 It also lies within the earthquake zone.

 The annual rainfall averages 1980mm, but nationwide there are some considerable variations, with the east coast receiving considerably more rain than elsewhere on the island.
 Parts of the Blue Mountains receive an average of 7620mm a year.
 By contrast, the south coast sees little rain and in places is semi-barren.
 Jamaica is a year-round destination, though there are seasonal differences to consider.
 Weather-wise, temperature isn’t an important factor: winter is usually warm by day and mild to cool by night, and summer months are simply hot.